-For the first time ever, the Data Duplication Village would like to announce a call for presentations to be held at DEF CON 26 at the Caesars Palace in Las Vegas, NV from Thursday, August 9th to Sunday, August 12th.
+For the first time ever, the Data Duplication Village is holding presentations during DEF CON 26 at the Caesars Palace in Las Vegas, NV on Friday, August 10th and Saturday, August 11th (yes, two days only).
 The Data Duplication Village's goal is to help the information security community by providing helpful information through duplication of large amounts of data including all the past hacking related convention material that can be found, rainbow tables, and more.
 Now we are expanding our goals by providing direct talks to further provide helpful information.

 - Attacking: Methods and techniques for attacking the systems, technology, and procedures involved with data storage, data replication and/or duplication, data transit, data integrety, etc...
 How to approach an SSD vs. a HD differently.